Skip to main content

 Let’s say your billing date is the 8th of each month:

-• On the 28th of this month, you upgrade from the $100/month Plus plan (legacy) to a $600/month plan.
+• On the 28th of this month, you move from one paid plan to a higher paid plan.

 Did this answer your question?